 Cyberpunk 2077 isn’t the only cyberpunk game coming out this fall.
 The Ascent, a cooperative, isometric action-RPG full of neon and body mods, is scheduled for release later this year.
 (Both Cyberpunk 2077 and The Ascent are also coming to Xbox One.)

 A recent Sony event, “The Future of Gaming,” showcased a far deeper bench of next-gen games than Microsoft did during the May 7 episode of Inside Xbox.
-While some obvious first-party Sony games, like Horizon Forbidden West and Spider-Man: Miles Morales, are PlayStation exclusives, many of the showcased games — including Hitman 3, Resident Evil Village, and NBA 2K21 — are coming to Xbox Series X. Here’s a comprehensive list of games that will be available for both consoles:
+While some obvious first-party Sony games, like Horizon Forbidden West and Spider-Man: Miles Morales, are PlayStation exclusives, many of the showcased games ” including Hitman 3, Resident Evil Village, and the $US70 ($98) NBA 2K21, the last of which will retail for $US70 ($98) on next-gen consoles ” are coming to Xbox Series X. Here’s a longer list of games that will be available for both consoles:

 Will Game Pass be available on Xbox Series X at launch?